rapid7/insightconnect-plugins/freegeoip/help.md

 # Key Features

-* GeoIP lookup
+* Obtain GeoIP information for an IP address.

 # Requirements

-This plugin does not contain any requirements.
+_This plugin does not contain any requirements._

 # Documentation